exlab-code/ghost-cms-amazon-ses-adapter/readme.md

 - **Detailed Logging**: Provides clear logs about batch processing and delivery status
 - **Simple Setup**: Works with your existing Ghost installation with minimal configuration

+## Limitations and Considerations

+### Analytics and Tracking

+This adapter has some important limitations compared to Mailgun:

+- **No Built-in Analytics**: SES doesn't provide simple API calls for tracking opens, clicks, and bounces like Mailgun does
+- **No Event Tracking**: The adapter doesn't implement event tracking, so Ghost's email analytics will show no data
+- **Complex Integration**: Getting SES events into Ghost would require setting up event publishing with SNS or CloudWatch and additional development

+### When to Use This Adapter

+This adapter is ideal for:
+- Smaller publications where email analytics are not critical
+- Blogs and newsletters where delivery is more important than tracking
+- Users who want to leverage AWS SES pricing and deliverability benefits

+You might want to stick with Mailgun if:
+- You rely heavily on open rates, click tracking, and other email analytics
+- You need detailed reporting on newsletter performance
+- You manage a large publication where subscriber engagement metrics are essential

+### Future Enhancements

+Potential future improvements could include:
+- Basic SNS integration for bounce handling
+- CloudWatch integration for basic analytics
+- A companion adapter for processing SES events and feeding them back to Ghost

 ## Security Considerations

 - This adapter doesn't implement authentication since it runs locally